dargue3/laravel-like-vue-validator/README.md

 ### Error checking

 #### Automatic
-By default, whenever Vue detects a change, it will automatically re-run error checking on that variable.
+By default, whenever Vue detects a change, the validator will automatically re-run error checking on that variable.
 You can switch to manual error checking with an optional fourth argument.
 ```javascript
 this.me = 'Dan'
 this.you = 'github'